JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-27-how-to-use-springs-java-configuration-javaconfig-style-with-maven-junit-log4j-hibernate-and-hypersql-hsqldb.md

 You can see how easy it is to use Spring's Java Configuration (JavaConfig) style and Not XML..
 The time of using XML files with Springs is over...

-checkout the project from github.
+You can see the project on github at <a href="https://github.com/JohnathanMarkSmith/NoMySQL">https://github.com/JohnathanMarkSmith/NoMySQL/a>

+### Download and Run

+So now its time to download the project from github and run it, You need to do the following commands:

     git clone git@github.com:JohnathanMarkSmith/NoMySQL.git
     cd NoMySQL